-There may be occasion where you would like to discuss your child's needs and provision further, with the SENCo (Mrs L Neal)
+There may be occasions where you would like to discuss your child's needs and provision further, with the SENDCo (Mes L Neal)

-If a parent wishes to complain about the provision, they should, in the first instance, raise it with the SENCo, who will aim to resolve the situation.
-The Deputy Head (Mrs G. Knapton) and Headteacher (Mrs K. Ball) are further points of contact.
+If a parent wishes to complain about provision, they should, in the first instance, raise it with the SENDCo, who will aim to resolve the situation.
+The Deputy Head (Mrs G Knapton) and Head teacher (Mrs K Ball) are further points of contact.

-If the issue cannot be resolved within 10 working days, the parent can submit a formal complaint to the Head Teacher (Mrs K. Ball) in writing or any other accessible format.
-The Head Teacher will reply within 10 working days.
+If the issue cannot be resolved within 10 working days, the parent can submit a formal complaint to the Head teacher (Mrs K Ball) in writing or any other accessible format.
+The head Teacher will reply within 10 working days.
 Any issues that remain unresolved at this stage will be managed according to the school's Complaints Policy.